jira-node/node-jira-client/CONTRIBUTING.md

 you.
 Review the PR.
 Do you have any better ideas how to fix this problem?
 Let us know.

+Here is a helpful set of tips for making your own commits: https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message

 ## Issues

 The issue tracker is the preferred channel for bug reports, features requests